【2023】How to get Permanent Residence in Japan

-However, a guarantor that has failed to fulfill its moral obligations to the applicant will no longer be able to become an guarantor for another permanent resident application.
+However, a guarantor that has failed to fulfill its moral obligations to the applicant will no longer be able to become an guarantor for another PR application.

-While we have explained the general requirements for permanent residence for foreign nationals, the requirements for obtaining permanent residence are partially relaxed for the spouse and children (including adopted and specially adopted children) of Japanese nationals or permanent residents, as described below.
+The requirements for obtaining PR are eased for the spouse and children of Japanese nationals or PR status residents, as described below.

-【Those who are exempt from the conditions of (1) good conduct and (2) having an independent financial base】
+【Those who are exempt from the conditions of (1) good conduct and (2) financial base】

-In the case of the spouse and children (including ordinary and special adopted children) of a Japanese or permanent resident, the requirements for permanent residence permit have been relaxed, and the conditions of contributing to the national interests of Japan (3) and securing a guarantor (4) are sufficient.
+In the case of the spouse and children of Japanese or PR status, the requirements for PR permit have been relaxed, and the conditions of contributing to the national interests of Japan (3) and securing a guarantor (4) are sufficient.

 In addition, those who meet the following conditions are eligible for a 10-year reduction in the length of stay in Japan.

-- The spouse of a Japanese national, permanent resident or special permanent resident is married for three years or more and has been living in Japan for one year or more.
+- The spouse of a Japanese national, PR status person married for more than 3 years and has been living in Japan for recent 1 year

-Birth children of Japanese, permanent residents, special permanent residents, and special adopted children who have been living in Japan for more than one year are eligible for
+Biological children of Japanese, PR status person who have been living in Japan for more than 1 year

 - 定住者 to have been residing in Japan for more than 5 years

-For foreigners who want to live in Japan for a long time while maintaining their native nationality, obtaining permanent residence is a status of residence with many advantages.
-Therefore, the application for permanent residency is very strict and takes a long time.
-It’s easy to get disallowed if you don’t prepare well, but if you prepare well enough, you’ll be fine.
-Our experts will make sure that the negative points are well reinforced in advance and the positive points are positively substantiated according to the applicant’s situation.
-If you have any doubts, please contact us for an interview to discuss your needs.
+You wish to live in Japan for a long time with your native nationality, obtaining PR have many advantages.
+However, the application for PR is quite strict and takes a long time.
+It’s easy to get disallowed if you don’t prepare well, but if you prepare well enough, you’ll be success.
+Continental professionals will make you obtain PR status smoothly.
+If you have any questions, please contact us, we will discuss about your PR.

 【Availability：10：00 am ～8:00 pm（Mon～Sat）】